evrythng/evrythng-node-red/README.md

 EVRYTHNG Node-RED
 =================

-Node-RED module to access the [https://dashboard.evrythng.com](EVRYTHNG API).
+Node-RED module to access the EVRYTHNG API https://dashboard.evrythng.com
 # Install

 To install the module, you can either install it locally within your user data directory (by default, $HOME/.node-red):